Greg-T8/LearningCSS/Books/css_in_depth/notes.md

 inheritable, and to `initial` if it is not.
 Using `unset` makes it a little simpler and helps you avoid using the wrong keyword&mdash;`inherit` or `initial`&mdash;for the property you are working with.

+When using `initial` and `unset`, it is important to understand the default property values.

+Use `revert` when you want to override your previously set author styles but leave the user-agent styles in place.
+The `initial` and `unset` keywords essentially override all styles, both from author and user-agent stylesheets.